While Windows might still be the dominant home computing OS, Apple's range of Mac computers has undeniably revolutionised the sector.

 Their overall offering is not too shabby either.
 Like ExpressVPN and NordVPN, IPVanish also offers a neat and well-designed Mac client which works on all recent versions and is really simple to use.

-Their offering is not crowded with extra features, but if you need them, there are some crucial ones like a kill switch easily accessible in the settings menu.
-Their server network is also a big one, with more than 1,400 servers spread across 75+ VPN server locations.
+Their VPN app is not crowded with extra features, but if you need them, there are some crucial ones like a kill switch easily accessible in the settings menu.
+Their server network is also a big one, with more than 2000 servers spread across 75+ VPN server locations.

 IPVanish's download speeds are great – ideal for using streaming services like Netflix and Amazon Prime video.
 Their encryption is up there with the very best too.